sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 [extra]
 latex = true
 bio = """
-  [Anshuman Mohan](https://www.cs.cornell.edu/~amohan/) is a second-year PhD student at Cornell CS.
-He thinks mostly about food, and then snaps out of it and thinks about PL.
+  [Anshuman Mohan](https://www.cs.cornell.edu/~amohan/) is a Ph.D. student.
+He thinks mostly about food, and occasionally snaps out of it and thinks about programming languages.

   [Alaia Solko-Breslin](https://alaiasolkobreslin.github.io/) is an M.Eng.
   student interested in programming languages.
 She also enjoys playing volleyball and cooking.

+  They are both based at [Cornell CS](https://www.cs.cornell.edu/).
 """
 [[extra.authors]]
 name = "Anshuman Mohan"